Candria Ark Zuma Goffin

 World Action Fund has supported People With Disabilities with mobility appliances in Arua, Nebbi and partner in Moyo.
-In 2017 we donated and distributed 250 wheelchairs and tricycles for Arua, Maracha and Moyo districts, these improved and assisted many PWDs in mobility which is hard for them to get, the districts have insufficient budgets to support the PWD with mobility devices with support from our donor Walkabout Foundation the in-kind donation of mobility appliances of US$ 67,375 in 2017.
+Since 2017 and todate we have been donating and distributed so far 630 wheelchairs and tricycles in Arua, Maracha and Moyo districts, these improved and assisted many PWDs in mobility which is hard for them to get, the districts have insufficient budgets to support the PWD with mobility devices with support from our donor Walkabout Foundation the in-kind donation of mobility appliances.

 We are still supporting the PWDs in West Nile region with mobility appliances in November 2018, 300 wheelchairs and 40 tricycles were distributed in Nebbi, Arua, Moyo, and Yumbe districts.
 The demand for mobility devices is overwhelming, and we have challenges in visiting each village to do assessment of the clients in need of appliances, we have no funding to carry out this support, but our dedicated trained volunteers and few physiotherapists made our work to serve the most vulnerable and neglected persons in the communities Walkabout Foundation UK